Codecademy/docs/content/general/concepts/file-system-structure/file-system-structure.md

 All other directories and files are located below the root.
 Directories, which are sometimes called folders, contain a list of the file names for each file in the directory.
 They also contain other information associated with these files, such as information on where they are stored in the computer’s memory.
 Directories that are located inside other directories are called subdirectories.
 In hierarchical filesystems, the relationship between directories and subdirectories is sometimes described using a “parent”-”child” metaphor, where the “parent” directory is one level above the “child” directory.

-Files are storage units on a computer which store information on the file contents, instructions needed to read these contents, and where the contents are stored.
-The file’s location in the directory system is the [file path](https://www.codecademy.com/resources/docs/general/file-paths), and the [file format](https://www.codecademy.com/resources/docs/general/file-formats) or file type determines how data in the file is created, stored, and read.
+Files are storage units on a computer which contain information on file contents, instructions needed to read them, and where they are stored.
+A file’s location in the directory system is referred to as the [file path](https://www.codecademy.com/resources/docs/general/file-paths), and the [file format](https://www.codecademy.com/resources/docs/general/file-formats) or type determines how data in the file is created, stored, and read.

 ## Filesystem Hierarchy Standard (FHS)